DennisRas/AlterEgo/README.md

-Are you a Mythic+ enthusiast with multiple characters and alts to manage?
-With AlterEgo, you'll gain unparalleled control and insight into your Mythic+ progress, rating, item levels, and Great Vault rewards for all your characters.

-When it comes to Mythic+ dungeons, AlterEgo is your trusty sidekick.
-It provides you with detailed information about your highest Mythic+ key levels completed on each character, making it a breeze to identify your progress across your roster.

-AlterEgo also offers an optional easy-to-read grid overview of your raid progress on all your characters.
-Quickly identify which bosses you've successfully defeated and where you might need to focus your efforts.
-Never lose track of your achievements in the raiding world with this feature.

-We understand that every player has unique needs and preferences.
-That's why we've included a range of customizable options, allowing you to tailor the data displayed and the colors used to your liking.
-With AlterEgo, your WoW experience becomes more personalized and efficient.

-Download AlterEgo today and take control of your gaming experience like never before!

-## Features

-- Track data for all of your characters across realms and factions.
-- Track all of your Mythic+ ratings and season bests.
-- Track all of your Mythic+ levels for each affix.
-- Track all of your Mythic+ keystone items.
-- Track all of your Raid lockouts and kills.
-- Track all of your seasonal currencies, such as crests and flightstones.
-- Track your Great Vault progress and get notified of available Great Vault rewards.
-- Track and view equipped items on all of your characters.
-- Get a fantastic overview of everything in a big datagrid.
-- Customize the grid with filters, sorting, colors and other settings.
-- Show the weekly Affix schedule for the entire season.
-- Teleport to the dungeons by clicking the dungeon names.
-- Announce instance resets to your party/raid.
-- Announce your keystones to your party/guild.
-- Automatically announce newly looted keystones to your party.

-## Slash Commands

-- **/alterego** (or /ae) - shows/hides the main window

-## Feedback

-Your feedback is invaluable and instrumental in making AlterEgo the best it can be.
-If you come across any bugs or have suggestions for improvements, please don't hesitate to reach out.

-## Video Spotlight

-Here's an addon spotlight published by Sunshade on YouTube:
+AlterEgo makes managing alts painless.
+See what matters for Mythic+, raids and rewards across all your characters.

+### Why players love it
+- Instant overview of your roster: rating, keys, vault, raids, currencies
+- One window, all the answers: what to push, what's missing, what's ready
+- Simple, focused UI you can customize to your taste

+### What you get

+#### Mythic+
+- Track rating, best runs and levels per affix for each character
+- Auto-detect and track your keystone (with optional announcements)
+- Weekly Affixes at a glance (season schedule included)

+#### Raids
+- See lockouts and kills across your roster
+- Quick difficulty markers and optional color coding

+#### Great Vault
+- Progress per slot for Raids / Dungeons / World
+- Highlight when rewards are available

+#### Currencies & Gear
+- Track seasonal currencies (crests, flightstones and more)
+- View equipped items for every character

+#### Quality-of-life
+- Powerful grid with sorting, filters and quick toggles
+- Dungeon teleports: click the name to port (if known)
+- Minimap launcher (lock/hide).
+Right‑click: open the Great Vault
+- Window tweaks: scale and background color
+- Character visibility: toggle alts, hide zero‑rated, show/hide realm names

+### How to use
+1) Type `/alterego` or `/ae` to open the window
+2) Pick your sort/filter and scroll through your roster
+3) Hover elements for helpful tooltips (affixes, vault, currencies)

+### Slash Commands
+- `/alterego` (or `/ae`) — show/hide the main window

+### Feedback
+Got ideas or found a bug?
+Tell us!
+Your feedback makes AlterEgo better for everyone.

+### Video Spotlight
+An addon spotlight by Sunshade on YouTube:

 [![YouTube Thumbnail](https://i3.ytimg.com/vi/KN9U9jYVH7g/maxresdefault.jpg)](https://www.youtube.com/watch?v=KN9U9jYVH7g)